Home

 • But it is happened unto them according to the true proverb, The dog is turned to his own vomit again; and the sow that was washed to her wallowing in the mire."

-This is the very same type language, where God is speaking of these false Christians 'as if' they were truly saved. ..as if they were bought.
-The reason is because they have joined the Church and are corporately identified with them.
-Covenantally, they are of the Church, co-existing with the Elect, having escaped the pollutions of the world temporarily, but were "never" truly part of God's indivisible Church.
-Is that an oxymoron, that there is a church that is not the Church?
-No, because one is the external corporate church, and the other is the indivisible eternal Church.
-The eternal Church is the one that the gates of hell shall never prevail over.
-Not the Church body down the street.
-It is the indivisible Church that these false teachers and professed Christians can never be part of, even though they are part of the external body of the Church Covenantally or corporately.
-Like branches grafted on or broken off of a great tree, they may reside in the tree, be called branches of that tree, but still not be truly saved.
+This is the very same type language, where God is speaking of these false Christians 'as if' they were truly saved--as if they were bought.
+The reason is because they have joined the church, profess God, and are corporately identified as bought with them.
+Covenantally, they are the church the same as all Israel were God's Children in a sense, but only a remnant were truly bought as children.
+Likewise these are are co-existing with the truly Elect, having escaped the pollutions of the world temporarily, but like those of Israel, these were "never" truly part of God's indivisible church.
+Is it an oxymoron that there is a church that is not the church?
+No, because one is the external visible corporate church, and the other is the indivisible eternal church.
+The eternal church is the one that the gates of hell shall never prevail over.
+Not the church body or building down the street.
+It is the indivisible church that these false teachers and professed Christians can never be part of, even though they are part of the visible Covenanted body of the church.
+Like branches grafted on to the olive tree representation of the Covenant with Israel, or broken off of that great Olive tree.
+Branches may reside in the tree, be called branches of that tree, but still may never have been truly sealed and secured into that tree so that they can never be broken off.

 1st John 2:18-19